-Relative Seniority/Subordination Of Instrument The claims of the Debenture holders shall in the event of winding up of the Bank rank above the subordinated debt, ordinary voting and non-voting shareholders and preference shareholders of the Bank.
+Relative Seniority/Subordination Of Instrument The claims of the Debenture holders shall in the event of winding up of the Bank rank above the subordinated debt, ordinary voting and non-voting shareholders, and preference shareholders of the Bank.

-Credit Enhancement The debenture is not underwritten.
-The debenture span is up to 3 & 5 years from the date of allotment and repayment of the capital being made as a bullet payment.
-Starting from September 2020, 03 coupon payments have been made.
-Current outstanding amount of the debenture is LKR 6.323bn.
-Type A Debenture value of LKR 13.677 Bn was fully settled in 2022.
+Credit Enhancement Debenture subscription was enhanced up to LKR 15bn on September 2021.
+The debenture is not underwritten.
+The debenture span is up to 5 years and 7 years from the date of allotment and repayment of the capital is made as a bullet payment at the end of the tenor.
+Starting from September 2021, 02 coupon payments have been made for the outstanding amount of LKR 11.541bn.